xuankimtran/docs-1/pages/katalon-studio/tutorials/shadow_dom_elements_testing.md

 In this article, we demonstrate how to test shadow DOM elements in the Katalon Studio framework.

 We use the demo site [Books](https://books-pwakit.appspot.com/explore?q=).
 All the elements in this demo website are under a shadow root.
-This demonstration identifies shadow DOM objects to test inputting: "hello World" into the website's search bar.
+In this demonstration, we identify shadow DOM objects to test inputting: "hello World" into the website's search bar.

 Do as follows: